FM171/HTB-write-ups/docs/Report.md

 # Executive Summary – HTB Fluffy

-The testing indicates that the Active Directory environment contains multiple vulnerabilities, some of which could allow a malicious actor to compromise user accounts and access sensitive network resources.
-During the engagement, we were able to compromise a domain user account and access network shares, demonstrating how misconfigured permissions and exposed service accounts can be leveraged for privilege escalation.
-The attack chain involved exploiting CVE-2025-24071 and Shadow Credentials misconfigurations, highlighting weaknesses in service account management and credential handling.
-Enumeration of users, groups, and privileges using tools such as rpcclient and BloodHound revealed potential high-value targets, and simulated exploitation showed that credential capture and hash extraction could provide further access across the network.
-While password policies and strong account configurations mitigated some risks, the findings illustrate that even a single vulnerable account can provide a foothold into the domain.
+A vulnerability and misconfigurations in the Active Directory environment allowed the tester to compromise a user account and access internal network resources.
+The tester exploited exposed service account credentials and weak permission settings to capture authentication material and escalate privileges.
+That access enabled the tester to read network shares and access sensitive information — including account credentials — which were then used to authenticate to a local server account.
+Because those credentials could be reused elsewhere, this created a credible risk that an attacker could move laterally across the domain to access additional systems and sensitive data.

 These results emphasize the importance of:
 •	Strict service account management and privilege control
 •	Regular patching of known vulnerabilities